-- (b) ends on the next following 31 March. - (4) The remuneration and benefits of- - (a) the members of the Board and the members of the Council must be determined by the Minister, in consultation with the Minister of Finance; - (b) the Chief Executive Officer and other Executive Officers, must be determined by the Board, after consultation with the Minister; and - (c) of any other staff of the Regulator, must be determined by the Chief Executive Officer, in accordance with the remuneration policy approved by the Board. - (5) At three month intervals, each regulated entity must remit to the regulator one quarter of the annual fee payable by that entity, as determined by the Minister in terms of section 8. - (6) Within 30 days after receiving a remittance in terms of subsection (5), the Regulator must- - (a) apportion the remittance between the Regulator and the Council in accordance with the allocation formula determined in terms of section 8 (3); and - (b) remit the Council's share to the Council.
+- (c) regulations establishing a framework for allocating and attributing the costs of the Regulator and Council among the regulated entities in a manner generally consistent with the principles set out in subsection (1). - (3) The formula for sharing the revenue raised from annual fees, to be determined in terms of subsection (2)(b), must ensure that the Regulator and Council each receive an adequate revenue flow, independent of each other, as appropriate to perform their functions and ensure their financial viability, having regard to any other source of funding contemplated in Section 46(1). - (4) Any dispute arising out of or relating to the annual fees, the formula for sharing those fees or the remittance of the fees referred to in this section, must be referred to the Minister for resolution, in consultation with the Minister of Finance. - (5) At three month intervals, each regulated entity must remit to the regulator one quarter of the annual fee payable by that entity, as determined by the Minister in terms of subsection (2). - (6) Within 30 days after receiving a remittance in terms of subsection (5), the Regulator must- - (a) apportion the remittance between the Regulator and the Council in accordance with the allocation formula determined in terms of subsection (2); and - (b) remit the Council's share to the Council.